DeedleFake/pacgo/README.md

 pacgo
 =====

-pacgo is a wrapper for [pacman][pacman] written in [Go][go] and heavily inspired by [packer][packer].
+pacgo is an experimental wrapper for [pacman][pacman] written in [Go][go] and heavily inspired by [packer][packer].
 Its (eventual) goal is to be fast and easily modifiable.
 It supports AUR installation, search, and update checking, as well as AUR dependency handling for [makepkg][makepkg].
 It is also capable of downloading and extracting source tarballs from the AUR.

 Prerequisites
 -------------